 This Committee meets quarterly and includes representatives from the Billing Department, Director of Home Support, President of HPS,Compliance Manager/Officer, and other individuals as deemed appropriate.
 The Committee reviews compliance issues specific to the provision of home services through HPS and Home Support and evaluates changes in guidance and regulations governing the provision of these services.

 This committee includes representatives from a broad range of disciplines, including Information Technology, Health Information Management, Nursing, Pharmacy, Radiology, Laboratory, the Privacy Officer for CoxHealth, the Security Officer for CoxHealth and the Privacy/Security Officer for the affiliated entities (with the exception of Cox HealthPlans).
 The purpose of the committee is to provide guidance to the CoxHealth Compliance Officer and others responsible for ensuring compliance with the HIPAA regulations and protecting PHI and personal information.

-This committee includes representatives from the management team at Oxford, including the President and CEO, departmental and divisional vice presidents and the CoxHealth Compliance Manager.
+This committee includes representatives from the management team for CoxHealth at Home, including the President and CEO, departmental and divisional vice presidents and the CoxHealth Compliance Manager.
 The purpose of the committee is to provide guidance to the CoxHealth Compliance Officer and others responsible for ensuring compliance with the various federal regulations and guidelines governing home health care.

 Compliance Officer's Responsibility and Authority: